 Transformation is the trend that will define the primary direction of event industry development in 2019–2020.
 Let’s take a closer look at the latest event trends ideas for planning events.

 Improving event check-in

 Events are dynamic, so even two to three minutes that you have to spend in an inefficient way during an eight-hour event will seem like an eternity.
 No one wants to wait, because digital services should provide all the necessary information quickly.
-The same thing is true with the check-in process.
+The same thing is true with the onsite registration and event check-in process.
 Make it seamless and extremely fast.